open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway.md

 There are a few limitations in running the OTel collector in gateway mode.

-- We can't use receivers that need to be unique per host instance.
-Using these receivers in gateway mode will result in Duplicate data, especially if the collector runs in multiple instances.
-Examples include, but are not limited
+- Few receivers need to be unique per host instance.
+Running multiple instances of these receivers will result in Duplicate data.
+It is recommended not to use them in the Gateway collector but only for the collector running in Daemonset mode.
+Examples include, but are not limited to:
-  to:

   - [`hostmetricsreceiver`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver),
     may result in duplicate host metrics.